JoeJoeGBoi/XStream/README.md

    - Point VLC/OBS at `rtmp://localhost/live/stream`.
    - Visit <http://localhost:8080> to confirm nginx-rtmp is running.
 5. **Stopping** – press `Ctrl+C` in the terminal or run `docker stop <container-id>`.

+### Fixing "error during connect: HEAD http://%2F..."

+This message means the Docker CLI cannot reach the Docker daemon.
+Use the checklist below to recover:

+1. **Ensure Docker Desktop is running** – launch it and wait until the status reads *Docker engine running*.
+2. **Reset the Docker context** – incorrect contexts leave the CLI pointing at a missing socket.
+   - On **Windows PowerShell** run:
+     ```powershell
+     docker context use default
+     Remove-Item Env:DOCKER_HOST -ErrorAction SilentlyContinue
+     ```
+   - On **macOS/Linux shells** run:
+     ```bash
+     docker context use default
+     unset DOCKER_HOST
+     ```
+3. **WSL users** – if you rely on the WSL2 backend, open Docker Desktop → *Settings → Resources → WSL Integration* and confirm your distribution is enabled.
+Then restart Docker Desktop.

+After these steps, `docker info` should succeed and `docker build -t xstream .` will work normally.

 ## Development Tips
 - The script logs progress to stdout; when running in Docker you can view logs with `docker logs <container-id>`.